 - Improved monitoring of water quality and faster response time to potential issues due to automated and programmable systems.

 - Improved fish health with the ability to customize water quality for each of the 21 individual burrows ponds.

 5. Can I come feed the fish again?

 Yes you can!
-Bow Habitat Station is now offering public activities in the Fish Hatchery.
+Bow Habitat Station is now offering public activities in the Fish Hatchery on Fridays and Saturdays.
 Please visit the Public Activities page for more details.